azmifauzan/aspri/README.md

 - `id`, `key`, `value`, `description`

 ## Deployment

-This application is designed to be deployed using Docker.
-The `backend/docker-compose.yml` file provides a starting point for orchestrating the necessary services in a production-like environment.
-Ensure you use strong, unique secrets and configure networking and volumes appropriately for your production setup.
+This application is designed to be deployed using Docker Compose.
+The root `docker-compose.yml` file provides a complete orchestration setup for all services including frontend, backend, database, and supporting services.

-For a detailed guide on running the backend, see `backend/RUNNING_BACKEND.md`.
-For a guide on the chat feature, see `docs/CHAT_FEATURE.md`.
-For a guide on environment variables, see `docs/ENVIRONMENT_VARIABLES.md`.
+### Production Considerations
+- Use strong, unique secrets for all services
+- Configure proper networking and volumes for your environment
+- Set up reverse proxy (nginx/traefik) for SSL termination
+- Configure backup strategies for persistent data
+- Monitor service health and logs

+For detailed deployment guides, see:
+- `docs/RUNNING_BACKEND.md` - Backend setup and configuration
+- `docs/CHAT_FEATURE.md` - Chat feature implementation details
+- `docs/ENVIRONMENT_VARIABLES.md` - Environment configuration guide
+- `docs/ARCHITECTURE.md` - System architecture overview

 ## Contributing